ogzhnaydn38/test1/docs/rest-api-guide.md

 The API response is encapsulated within a JSON envelope.
 Successful operations return an HTTP status code of 200 for get, getlist, update, or delete requests, and 201 for create requests.
 Each successful response includes a `"status": "OK"` property.
 For error handling, refer to the "Error Response" section.

 Following JSON represents the most comprehensive form of the **`test`** object in the respones.
 However, some properties may be omitted based on the object's internal logic.

+Given that this get route features shortcuts for creating or updating child objects, the response will also encompass the outcomes of these child operations.
+It's important to note, though, that this includes only newly created or updated children.
+For a comprehensive list of all child objects, please utilize a corresponding GET route.

 ```json
 {